Katsevich-Lab/sceptre/README.md

 ## <span style="font-size:60px;">`sceptre`</span>

-An R package for single-cell CRISPR screen data analysis, emphasizing statistical rigor, computational efficiency, and ease of use.
+`sceptre` is an R package for single-cell CRISPR screen data analysis, emphasizing statistical rigor, massive scalability, and ease of use.

 <!-- badges: start -->